OliverCulleyDeLange/location-alarm/README.md

 - An app that sounds an alarm when you enter a geofence.
 - Also an excuse to learn multiplatform app development with KMM.
-- Also an excuse to play with fun things like ios widgets, voice commands, watch apps, ya know, cool shit you wouldn't usually play with.
+- Also an excuse to play with fun things like maps, location, notifications, ios widgets, voice commands, watch apps, ya know, cool shit you wouldn't usually play with.

 # Priority 1
-- M Tutorial
-- S Draw path of route while alarm enabled

 - L Unit Tests & refactoring
 - L UI Tests?
-- S Code quality
 - M CI / CD
 - S Bug & crash reporting
 - Debugging tools